TheDan17/AdvancedContentOrganizer/README.md

 # AdvancedContentOrganizer

-Idea description of project status is Work In Progress, wait several days
+Status of project idea description is "Work In Progress"

+Please, wait for several days